Mehregan: Celebrating the Persian Harvest Festival

 Today is the first day of autumn in Iran.
-In very ancient Persia this spectacular season was the beginning of New Year.
+In very ancient Persia, this spectacular season marked the beginning of the New Year.
 Why?
-Because this season is the beginning of agricultural year - regard this day as a kind of harvest festival.
+Because this season signifies the start of the agricultural year – it’s regarded as a kind of harvest festival.

 Mehr or Mitra is the name of a legendary god in ancient Persia.
-He is the god of brightness, friendship and affection.
-In order to appreciate this god, Mehr, Persian people celebrate this day and called it Mehregan (1500 years later they celebrated Mehregan in 16th day of this month).
+He is the god of brightness, friendship, and affection.
+In appreciation of this god, Mehr, Persian people celebrate this day, called Mehregan (1500 years later, they celebrated Mehregan on the 16th day of this month).

-But what did ancient Persian do in this day?
+But what did the ancient Persians do on this day?

+Sounds interesting?
 Do you want to see a special place for festivals in old Persia?
-An old city dates back to 3000 years ago?
+Another old city dates back 3000 years.

 The capital city of the Achaemenid Empire was also used as a showplace for festivals.
 From every nationality, you are welcome to walk in great Persepolis; a UNESCO World Heritage tour at trulyincredibleiran.com; almost all of our tours include this unique historical site.

 “We warmly wish you a Happy Mehregan.”